 Within the marketing field are positions in advertising, sales, marketing, public relations and promotions.
 In small companies, one person may do all of these jobs; in larger firms, tasks are divided among specialized employees.
 People in advertising promote products or businesses through such avenues as television commercials, Internet advertising or mailings.
 Sales representatives illustrate the benefits of their merchandise through discussions and demonstrations and then arrange the details of the purchase.
 Company public relations, which entail depicting a positive public image, are often a responsibility of the marketing department as well.

 Salaries in marketing vary depending on the type of industry and assigned roles.
-In 2014, the BLS reported that marketing managers made an annual mean wage of $137,400.
-The annual mean wage was $114,700 for managers in advertising, public relations and related services.
+In 2015, the BLS reported that marketing managers made an annual median wage of $128,750.
+The annual mean wage for managers in advertising, public relations and related services was $156,210.
 Sales representatives' wages differ based on the products they sell, their level of technical expertise and the amount of merchandise they sell.
-Sales reps who possessed expertise in management, technical and scientific products and consultations earned a mean annual wage of $61,690 in 2014, according to the BLS.
+Sales reps who possessed expertise in management, technical and scientific products and consultations earned a median annual wage of $51,700 in 2015, according to the BLS.